-The goal of the SBDC at COCC is to have a positive impact on the growth and sustainability of Central Oregon businesses.
+The SBDC's goal is to positively impact the growth and sustainability of central Oregon businesses.
 Please visit the Small Business Development Center website or call 541-383-7290 for more information.

 Youth Programs and YouthCamp@COCC

-COCC’s Continuing Education department offers a number of classes and camps for youth under the age of 16.
+The College's Community Education department offers a number of classes and camps for youth under age 16.
 YouthCamp@COCC is the most recognized program offered with more than 30 camps per summer.
-Each of the four campuses hosts at least one camp for youth ages 10-14.
-In addition, classes are offered throughout the year for youth, or for youth and parents or guardians to enjoy together.
-With an eye toward the future, youth can explore potential career and college options by attending classes and camps on the COCC campuses.
+Each of the four campuses hosts at least one camp for youth ages 10 to 14.
+Additionally, classes are offered throughout the year for youth or for youth and parents/guardians to enjoy together.
+With an eye toward the future, youth can explore potential career and college options by attending classes and camps on COCC campuses.

 Adult Basic Skills

-COCC routinely develops and supports partnerships with local, regional, statewide and industry organizations in order to achieve the College’s mission.
-Several examples of learning options are listed below.
+For mission achievement, the College routinely develops and supports partnerships with local, regional, statewide, and industry organizations.
+Examples are listed below.

 Oregon State University - Cascades

-COCC and Oregon State University (OSU) partner to offer students a Degree Partnership Program.
+Central Oregon Community College and Oregon State University partner to offer students a degree partnership program.
 As part of the program, students are admitted to and can take courses at both institutions.
 Benefits include:

-The program works well for students intending to earn their bachelor’s degree through OSU-Cascades, but also applies to programs at any of the OSU campuses, including its eCampus programs.
+The program works well for students intending to earn a bachelor’s degree through OSU-Cascades, but it also applies to programs at any OSU campus, including eCampus programs.
 For general information about the partnership, visit OSU’s or OSU-Cascades' information pages.